"I don't want my brain to stop working."

 The Boy in His Room

-Born October 28, 1955, to William H. Gates Sr. (a prominent lawyer) and Mary Maxwell Gates (a former teacher who later served on corporate boards), young Bill displayed the classic markers of a developing Type 5.
+Born October 28, 1955, to William H. Gates Sr. (a prominent lawyer) and Mary Maxwell Gates (a former teacher who later served on corporate boards), young Bill was already showing the pattern.

 The family thrived on competition: card games, board games, rituals.
 But Bill took it to an extreme that concerned his parents.